Iran University of Medical Sciences • Journals

 11.2 Abstract & keywords

-Most research articles require a structured abstract (e.g. Background, Methods, Results, Conclusion) within the word limit set by the journal.
+Most research articles require a structured abstract within the word limit set by the journal.
 Include trial registration numbers for clinical trials.
 Provide 3–6 keywords, preferably using MeSH or other controlled vocabularies where appropriate.

 11.3 Main text

-For original research, the main text typically follows the IMRaD structure:
+For original research, the main text typically follows IMRaD: Introduction, Methods, Results and Discussion, followed by a concise conclusion supported by the data.

 11.4 References

-Most IUMS journals use Vancouver (numeric) style.
+Most IUMS journals use Vancouver numeric style.
 Number references in the order they appear in the text and use standard journal title abbreviations.
-Include DOIs for articles and persistent identifiers for datasets and software, where available.
+Include DOIs where available.

 Ensuring that language does not obscure the scientific message.